sivertheisholt/FarmFresh/README.md

 -	Organic seeds and seedlings

-    FarmFresh Organix may offer a selection of organic seeds and seedlings to support sustainable farming and gardening practices.
+    FarmFresh may offer a selection of organic seeds and seedlings to support sustainable farming and gardening practices.

 -	Pest and disease control